decalage2/oletools/SECURITY.md

 ## Reporting a Vulnerability

-If you would like to report a vulnerability affecting the oletools project, please send a first email to decalage at laposte dot net, without giving technical details.
-You will then be provided with a GPG key to send encrypted emails.
+If you would like to report a vulnerability affecting the oletools project, you may use the link "[Report a vulnerability](https://github.com/decalage2/oletools/security/advisories/new)" on Github.

+If you prefer not to use Github, please send a first email to decalage at laposte dot net, without giving technical details.
+You will then be provided with a GPG public key to send encrypted emails.

-Alternatively you may also contact me via X/Twitter, Mastodon or BlueSky using private messages (see https://linktr.ee/decalage).
+Alternatively you may also contact me via X/Twitter, Mastodon or BlueSky using private messages (see https://linktr.ee/decalage) to get the GPG key.

 Please note that oletools is a non-commercial open-source project maintained on my spare time.
 I will do my best to answer in due time and fix